 As an international student, you must have both basic and extended health insurance for the entire period of study in Canada.

 Basic health insurance

-As an international student, you must sign up for the Medical Services Plan (MSP) if you’ll be living in British Columbia for more than six months.
+As an international student, you must sign up for the Medical Services Plan (MSP) of B.C. if you’ll be living in British Columbia for more than six months.

 At $75/month, MSP covers the cost of medically-necessary insured doctor services.